madison-web-solutions/js-date-format/README.md

 |`v`|Milliseconds.|Example: `654`|
 |`U`|Seconds since the Unix Epoch (January 1 1970 00:00:00 GMT), rounded to the nearest second|`1628524558`|

-Codes from PHP's date() function that are not yet supported:
+Codes from PHP's date() function that are not supported:

  - Swatch Internet time (`B`) - Not supported because... who needs it?
  - Microseconds (`u`) - Not supported because javascript Date objects only have millisecond precision